vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGs/TKOonVsphereVDStkgs.md

     ```
     arcas --env vsphere --file /path/to/vsphere-dvs-tkgs-namespace.json --create_supervisor_namespace --create_workload_cluster --deploy_extentions --verbose
     ```
-11. Use below command if you wish to cleanup the deployment
+11. Use the following command to clean up the deployment.
     ```
     arcas --env vsphere --file /path/to/vsphere-dvs-tkgs-wcp.json --cleanup
     ```
-    **Note:** For vSphere on Tanzu, cleanup is performed by disabling Workload Control Plane (WCP) on cluster.
-Hence, provide WCP deployment file for performing cleanup
+    **Note:** For vSphere with Tanzu, provide a Workload Control Plane (WCP) deployment file to do the clean up.
+Disable the Workload Control Plane (WCP) on the cluster to clean.

     The following table describes the parameters.